mhaack/mh-site/src/content/mini-tv/index.md

 - DisplayNode - generic class to control the SSD1306 display
 - ButtonNode - simple and generic class to capture the button press (this is from http://github.com/luebbe Homie node collection)
 - WundergroundNode - Homie wrapper class around the WundergroundClient (from ESP8266 Weather Station)

+#### Your own screens and animations

+You can add as many screens as you want and add them to `dollhouse-tv.cpp` via the `setup` method.
+Each screen animation goes into its own method, for an animation example see `drawCat`.
+These animations can be built out of a sequence of XBM bitmaps.
+The workflow to add a new image animation is simple.
+First get the image either as an animated gif or independent image files, ideally in black and white format.
+Gifs have to be split into individual image files.
+These can be converted that to a XBM bitmap file using some image tool or a online service like https://convertio.co/gif-xbm/.
+Put the XBM files into the project src folder or merge them into `images.h`.
+After that, they can be loaded in the code by using `drawXbm`.
+Make sure you add the `x` & `y` coordinates from the method parameters when drawing on the screen to have smooth transitions if the screen is changed to the next one.

+That's it have fun with the Mini TV.